This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - 3 sprigs fresh thyme

-- 2 tbsp Kosher salt and pepper
+- 2 tablespoon kosher salt

-- 16 oz beef stock
+- 2 cups 16 oz beef broth or stock

-- Preheat oven to 400 degrees.
+- Preheat oven to 350 degrees F (180 degrees C).